 - AIS transponders, (A and B) may be monitored on the high seas through Satellite AIS coverage.
 Satellite AIS Coverage is available from commercial vendors for a modest fee.
 There are several companies providing reliable services and manner in which the vessels position data is provided to the owner, including: www.Vesseltracker.com, www.
 Fleetmon.com, www.Orbcomm.com

 - Satellite telephones may be used to track yachts on the high seas.
-Depending on the equipment installed (as required by the 2014 rules) on the vessel, a vessel’s position may be posted to a tracking website hosted by the service provider of the satellite telephone.
+Depending on the equipment installed (as required and in accordance with the Race rules) on the vessel, a vessel’s position may be posted to a tracking website hosted by the service provider of the satellite telephone.

 - SPOT- personal locators/ trackers allow for a variety of manual or automated tracking services that can track and share vessel position through email or on an accessible Webpage. http://www.findmespot.com